Argentina stocks follow external markets higher

 "The improvement of the global context gave stimulus to the MerVal, which rose selectively," said Augusto Farina, a broker at Almirante Galitis brokerage.

-The session's winners were led by steelmaker Acindar ACI.BA with a 3.99 percent rise to 5.21 pesos per share, following Monday's completion of a share acquisition by the company's majority stakeholder, ArcelorMittal (ISPA.AS: Cotización).
+The session's winners were led by steelmaker Acindar ACI.BA with a 3.99 percent rise to 5.21 pesos per share, following Monday's completion of a share acquisition by the company's majority stakeholder, ArcelorMittal ISPA.AS.

 After the market close, Acindar announced a 21 percent drop in net earnings for 2007 to 476.6 million pesos.